 Whether he's pointing out poison ivy, pontificating on poke sallet, crooning about creasy greens, jiving about ginseng, or extolling the virtues of dandelions, herbalist, author and storyteller, Doug Elliott is known for his lively presentations as well as his broad, practical, scientific and cultural knowledge of the area's many useful wild plants.
-He is the author of five books and a number of award winning recordings.

-Todd Elliott is a biologist, naturalist, and forager with a passion for fungi.
+Todd Elliott is a biologist, naturalist, and forager.
 His work in global biodiversity and interrelationships in nature has taken him to remote corners of six continents.
 Todd is an author of the Timber Press field guide Mushrooms of the Southeast and has discovered and described species of mushrooms new to science.
 Recently he has been conducting research in Australia studying the role vertebrates play in the dispersal of fungi (truffles in particular).